Blessed in Hebrew: The Meaning Behind the Word Baruch

 Baruch Ata Adonai

-Every Jewish prayer starts with words “Baruch Ata Adonai” “…ברוך אתה יי”– Blessed are You, our Lord.
+Almost every Jewish prayer, excluding the Shema, starts with the words “Baruch Ata Adonai” “…ברוך אתה יי”– Blessed are You, our Lord.
 To welcome someone into your home you say already at the door, Blessed is the one who comes (Baruch Haba).

 The first blessing recorded in the Bible is over Adam and Eve, with instruction to multiply.
 And then, there’s the Sabbath day.
 The seventh day of the week is all about declarations left and right – and God blessed this day when He first created it (Gen 2:3).